-Secure HashiCorp Terraform Code with cnspec
+Secure Terraform and OpenTofu Code with cnspec

 Prevent insecure infrastructure from being provisioned by scanning Terraform before it applies. cnspec evaluates HCL configurations, plan files, and state files against security policies on a developer workstation, as a CI/CD gate, or as a post-provisioning check after terraform apply.